 Inventories and Monitoring

 Get to know some of the winged wonders at the Rice Lake Plains’ unique grassland and savannah habitats!
 Your butterfly observations will contribute to a better understanding of the biodiversity in this area, and help to identify where butterfly conservation efforts are needed most.
-This will be an official North American Butterfly Association event presented by the Rice Lake Plains Joint Initiative (RLPJI).
-The RLPJI is a partnership of local people, conservation groups and government agencies, all of whom strive to preserve and maintain the ecology in this region.
+This will be an official North American Butterfly Association event presented by the Rice Lake Plains Partnership.
+The Rice Lake Plains Partnership is a collaborative of local people, conservation groups and government agencies, all of whom strive to preserve and maintain the ecology in this region.

 If you’re interested in carpooling with other volunteers (driving, or catching a ride) please click here.
 Happy travels!

 Please email the event contact to join the waiting list.